 Macrofilters play an important role in developing bigger programs.
 They are subprograms providing a means to isolate sequences of filters and re-use them in other places of the program.
-After creating a macrofilter, you can create its instances.
-From outside an instance looks like a regular filter, but by double-clicking on it, you navigate inside and can see its internal structure.
+After creating a macrofilter you can create its instances.
+From outside an instance looks like a regular filter, but by double-clicking on it you navigate inside and you can see its internal structure.

 Extracting Macrofilters (The Quick Way)

 The most straightforward way of creating a macrofilter is by extracting it from several filters contained in an existing macrofilter.
 This is done by selecting several filters in the Program Editor and choosing the Extract Step... command from the context menu, as depicted in the picture below: